Wichita on the Cheap

 Members of the Kansas National Guard and Kansas residents who are disabled veterans may qualify for a free fishing license.
 (That doesn’t mean every day is free fishing day for you, ha ha!
 You do need a license, but you may not have to pay for it.)

-For complete information and applications, visit the Fishing Application and Fees page on the KDWPT website here.
+For complete information and applications, visit the Fishing Application Webpage.

 In town, you can fish at Sedgwick County Park and Watson Park, just to name a couple.
-You can find a lot more suggestions and ideas in my article about Where to Fish in Wichita.
+You can find many more suggestions and ideas in my article on Where to Fish in Wichita.

 Lake fishing, fishing chair